EPA wins new chance to argue against pesticide ban

 If the 9th Circuit upholds Pruitt’s original ruling, it will be a win for President Donald Trump, who along with other Republicans has long criticized what is widely viewed as one of the more liberal federal appeals courts.

-In seeking a rehearing, the Trump administration said the appeals court lacked jurisdiction to review Pruitt’s ruling, and otherwise should have simply directed him to reconsider the evidence rather than order the ban.
+In seeking a rehearing, the EPA said the appeals court lacked jurisdiction to review Pruitt’s ruling, and otherwise should have simply directed him to reconsider the evidence rather than order a ban.

 The EPA is now overseen by acting administrator Andrew Wheeler.

-Neither that agency nor the U.S. Department of Justice immediately responded on Thursday to requests for comment.
+A spokeswoman said the agency is pleased the case will be reheard, and that federal rules allowing the pesticide’s use “can continue, as permitted by state law,” during the appeals process.

 Judge Jed Rakoff, who normally sits on the federal district court in Manhattan, wrote the Aug.
 9 decision.